 There might be more than one beneficiary, like a whole family or defined group of people.
 They may benefit from:

-- the income of a trust only, eg from renting out a house held in a trust
+- the income of a trust only, for example from renting out a house held in a trust

-- the capital only, eg getting shares held in a trust when they reach a certain age
+- the capital only, for example getting shares held in a trust when they reach a certain age

 - both the income and capital of the trust